Read about Fake ID's. Buy our

 no longer be negative.

-It is practically impossible to restore your credit after you have been reported
+It is almost impossible to restore your credit after you have been reported

 as delinquent.
-However, the act of paying off a debt can actually hurt your credit.
+However, the act of paying off a debt can actually damage your credit.

 Negative credit is allowed to stay on the credit report for a maximum of seven